RAA1 – Unguided Moose Hunts – Renfro’s Alaskan Adventures

 - Trophy class bulls are common

-- Fly into field by float plane or tundra-wheeled plane.
-You are limited to 70 lbs. of gear (does not include weapons or food).
+- Fly into field by float plane or plane equipped with tundra tires.
+You are limited to 50 lbs. of gear (does not include weapons, ammo, water, or food).

 - Some camps will have boats provided if they are needed.